nation3/agreements-app/docs/V1/JurorsUI.md

 Once a resolution proposal is signed by the required jurors any of them can submit the resolution by on-chain execution.

 **Steps:**
-1. The user submit the resolution.
+1. The user submits the resolution.
 2. The system generates the submit transaction.
 3. The user approves the transaction.
 4. The system confirms that the resolution has been submitted.